fbpx

 Lights and Bulbs

-Check that all lights and bulbs are working correctly and that they are clean.
-This includes all indicators, brake and fog lights.
+With fewer daylight hours, it’s important that all your car’s lights are clean and working correctly.
+Do a quick walkaround check of your headlights, indicators, brake lights and fog lights. to make sure they are working correctly.
 We would recommend keeping spare bulbs in the car in case your lights fail on a journey.
 Knowing how to change the bulbs is also helpful as all cars are different.

 Windscreen Wipers